-3.4 Treasurer's capacity under the Public Finance and Audit Act 1983 (PFAA)
+3.4 Treasurer's capacity under the Government Sector Finance Act 2018 (GSFA)

-Under PFAA section 9 the Treasurer has powers to issue directions to accounting officers and officers of an authority (as defined in PFAA) with respect to the principles, practices and procedures to be observed in the administration of the financial affairs of the State.
-Where the Treasurer is acting in their capacity under PFAA section 9, the Treasurer is not a KMP of agencies simply because they have powers to direct accounting officers and officers of authorities on administrative matters.
+Under GSFA section 3.1 the Treasurer has powers to issue directions to government officers and accountable authorities for GSF agencies (as defined in GSFA) with respect to the principles, practices, arrangements and procedures to be applied or followed by GSF agencies.
+Where the Treasurer is acting in their capacity under GSFA section 3.1, the Treasurer is not a KMP of agencies simply because they have powers to direct government officers and accountable authorities for GSF agencies on administrative matters.